alexanderneville/docs/dsa/trees.md

   possible for a node to have no siblings.

-The _height_ of a tree is the length of the longest path from the root to any node, _ie._ the maximum depth of any node.
+The _height_ of a tree is the length of the longest path from the root to any node, _i.e._ the maximum depth of any node.
 The _size_ of a tree is the number of nodes it contains.
 An empty tree has 0 nodes and so a size of 0 and in conventional notation a height of -1.